SyntaxSketches/Success-Express-Station/README.md

   Notes for graders / testers
   Script file: `knhill2_assignment_4.py`
-  For automated testing, default choices are set as variables at the top of the script (so no interactive input is required). #bc zybooks sucks.
+  For automated testing, default choices are set as variables at the top of the script (so no interactive input is required). bc #zybookssucks.
   All original messaging and flavor text from the prompt have been preserved.
   The code demonstrates `not in`, `is not`, and `not` usage in valid contexts